HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/usingdominorestapi/richtext/conversion.md

 Here are the tables that specifies how incoming and outgoing RichTexts are converted.

+!!!note
+    All incoming and outgoing conversions shown here are the default processes.
+See [Extending RichText](../../../references/richtextension.md) for instructions on extending RichText processing.

 ## Incoming RichTexts

 Incoming RichTexts are the RichText JSON specified on the request body as the value of a RichText field.